Composition of Safety Constraints For Fixed-Wing Collision Avoidance Amidst Limited Communications: BARRIER FUNCTION CONSTRUCTION

 We now consider how to calculate $h$ defined in (\ref{eq_h}) for the UAV collision avoidance problem.
 From Theorem \ref{th_h_zcbf} the only restriction on $\gamma$ and $\rho$ is that $\gamma$ is locally Lipschitz and that $h$ is continuously differentiable so there is some flexibility in choosing $\gamma$ and $\rho$.
 In this section we discuss two cases where we can choose $\gamma$ and $\rho$ so that $h$ can be calculated in closed form.
 Let the initial state for vehicle $i$ ($i = 1,2$) be given by $ ^T$.
+For these examples we can calculate $h$ in (\ref{eq_h}) for arbitrary initial states in closed form.
+Section \ref{sec_composition} generalizes the results from Section \ref{sec_theory} by showing how to calculate $k(k-1)/2$ barrier functions to ensure that the $k(k-1)/2$ pairwise distance constraints are always satisfied.
+Because the examples in this section calculate $h$ in (\ref{eq_h}) using pairwise distance constraints, the calculations in these examples will also apply to the case of more than two vehicles.
+In other words, with the result of this section we can calculate barrier functions in closed form from arbitrary initial states and numbers of vehicles.
+Note that the solutions in this section solve for $h$ in (\ref{eq_h}) in closed form where $\tau$ approaches infinity.